gawh/interpreter/README.md

     python interpeter.py filename

-For example:  `python interpreter.py example.rom`  reads the contents of the file "example.rom" as machinecode, and executes it.
+For example:  `python interpreter.py example.hex`  reads the contents of the file "example.hex" as machinecode, and executes it.

 Flags